 A very well written novel about a father's and a families grief after the murder of their youngest child.
 When Mack feels God has deserted him he receives a note, seemingly from God, and goes on a journey that helps to relinquish the anguish and blame he has been carrying around.
 Told with tenderness, as well as humour, this is a spiritual book but even if you are not particularly religious there is still a lot to gain from this moving and uplifting novel.

-Four years later, in this midst of his great sadness, Mack receives a suspicious note that's supposedly from God, inviting him back to that shack for a weekend.
-Against his better judgment, he arrives on a wintry afternoon and walks back into his darkest nightmare.
+Four years later, in the midst of his Great Sadness, Mack receives a suspicious note, apparently from God, inviting him back to that shack for a weekend.
+Against his better judgment he arrives at the shack on a wintry afternoon and walks back into his darkest nightmare.
 What he finds there will change his life forever.

 "When the imagination of a writer and the passion of a theologian cross-fertilize the result is a novel on the order of The Shack.
 This book has the potential to do for our generation what John Bunyan’s Pilgrim’s Progress did for his.
 It’s that good!"
 Eugene Peterson, Professor Emeritus Of Spiritual Theology, Regent College, Vancouver, B.C.